 Sale of Solely Titled Real Property During Marriage or Divorce

-The sale of real estate during a divorce can be a challenge.
+The sale of real estate during a divorce in Pennsylvania can be a challenge.
 Each spouse may have a different idea of what price is best to list the property, what work should be done to get the property ready for sale, and even which real estate broker is best to list the property.
 In addition to the disagreements which may arise regarding selling jointly owned property, other challenges may arise if only one spouse holds title to the property.
 While these unique circumstances exist whether a marriage is intact or spouses are divorcing, conflict is more likely to arise during a divorce.

-Challenges of Selling Solely Titled Property and Premarital Assets
+When One Spouse Owns the House: Challenges of Selling Solely Titled Property and Premarital Assets

 Solely titled property may have been purchased before or after the marriage.
 It is less common to encounter property purchased after the wedding that is solely titled in only one spouse’s name.
 More often, one spouse owned the property prior to meeting the other or one spouse may have even purchased the property in the hope that the couple would one day reside there together.
-Whether the purchase occurred before or after the marriage, it may not be as easy for the titled spouse to sell the property as one would think, as the consent of the other spouse will almost always be required to complete the sale.
+Whether the purchase occurred before or after the marriage, it may not be as easy for the titled spouse to sell the property as one would think.
+In Pennsylvania, the consent of the other spouse will almost always be required to complete the sale.

 The Marital Value of Solely Titled Property